stephengold/kk-physics/README.md

 Current jolt-jni releases provide 24 native libraries, each specific to a particular platform, build type, and build flavor.

+Six platforms are supported:
++ "Linux64" (Linux on x86_64 CPUs)
++ "Linux_ARM32hf" (Linux on 32-bit ARM CPUs with hardware floating-point)
++ "Linux_ARM64" (Linux on aarch64 CPUs)
++ "MacOSX64" (macOS on Intel CPUs)
++ "MacOSX_ARM64" (macOS on "Apple Silicon")
++ "Windows64" (MS Windows on x86_64 CPUs)

+For each platform, 4 native libraries are distributed:
++ "ReleaseSp", a release build using single-precision location vectors
++ "ReleaseDp", a release build using double-precision location vectors
++ "DebugSp", a debug build using single-precision location vectors
++ "DebugSp", a debug build using double-precision location vectors

 In the following buildscript excerpts:
-+ "Linux64" may be replaced by "Linux_ARM32hf", "Linux_ARM64",
++ "Linux64" may be replaced by another platform.
-  "MacOSX64", "MacOSX_ARM64", or "Windows64".
-+ "DebugSp" may be replaced by "DebugDp", "ReleaseSp", or "ReleaseDp".
++ "DebugSp" may be replaced by another build type/flavor combination.

 ### Gradle-built projects